mrmurtz/bank-tech-test/README.md

 ###Solution

-- Account class - holds the balance
+- Account - holds the balance
-- History class - holds a transaction history and print function
+- History - holds a transaction history and print function
-- Transaction class - creates instances of credit/debit transactions
+- Transaction - creates instances of credit/debit transactions

 ---